Leila JurianszMEng EIT

 - Masters of Engineering, Mechanical and Industrial Engineering – Forensic Engineering Emphasis, University of Toronto, ON, 2019

-- Bachelor of Engineering, Mechanical Engineering, Queen’s University, Kingston, ON, 2018
+- Bachelor of Applied Science, Major in Mechanical Engineering, Queen’s University, Kingston, ON, 2018

 - Engineer in Training, Professional Engineers Ontario, 2019